M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Structure/Modules/index.md

 ## VaultUI

-`VaultUI` modules run within `MFStatus.exe`, and the lifetime of the module follows a connection to a vault within Windows; the module is started when the user logs into the vault, and stops when the user logs out.  `VaultUI` modules:
+`VaultUI` modules run within `MFStatus.exe`, and the lifetime of the module follows a connection to a vault within Windows; the module is started when the user logs into the vault, and stops when the user logs out.
+These modules:

   * Are executed as the _current Windows user_ and can only access system resources that the current Windows user can access.
   * Can interact with `VaultCore` modules.